KirkAlton-Class7/aaron_notes_class7/101825/README.md

 **Cons of ClickOps:**
 - Difficult to reproduce across environments (dev, staging, prod)
-- Not self-documenting: no record of what you clicked or why
+- Not self-documenting - no record of what you clicked or why
 - Impossible to automate or version control

 ### API